OctopusDeploy/blog/blog/2020-09/state-of-config-file-formats/index.md

 ### When should you not use YAML?

 - Indentation format is prone to syntax and validation errors.
-- Portability with certain types may not exist due to lack of features across all languages.
+- Portability with certain types may not exist due to a lack of features across all languages.
-- Due to the declarative nature of YAML debugging is difficult.
+- Due to the declarative nature of YAML, debugging is difficult.
 Breakpoints and similar functionality does not exist.

 ## [Hashicorp Configuration Language (HCL)](https://github.com/hashicorp/hcl2/blob/master/hcl/hclsyntax/spec.md)